-Management's Response: The Board will require all employees/officials (Board Members) to provide documentation of completion of one hour of ethics training annually.
+Management's Response: The Board will strongly urge that all officials (Board Members) obtain the required ethics training during the year.

 Debt Service

 - 23. Obtain a listing of bonds/notes issued during the fiscal period and management's representation that the listing is complete.
 Select all debt instruments on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each debt instrument issued as required by Article VII, Section 8 of the Louisiana Constitution. - 24.
 Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
 Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).